Jewels of Diana, Princess of Wales: Butler and Wilson silver bow heart drop earrings

-The Princess purchased these earrings herself from the costume jewellery store Butler and Wilson in the 1980s.
-The earrings came with 2 interchangeable heart drops, one made of crystal and one made of faux pearl.
-The Princess wore the earrings with the crystal heart drop while visiting Milan in 1985 during the Prince and Princess' royal tour of Italy.
+The princess purchased these earrings herself from the costume jewellery store Butler and Wilson in the 1980s.
+The earrings came with 2 interchangeable heart drops, one made of crystal, and one made of faux pearl.
+The princess wore the earrings with the crystal heart drop while visiting Milan in 1985 during the Prince and Princess' royal tour of Italy.
 The press misreported that the heart drop earrings were a "priceless gift from the Queen".
-The Princess wore the faux pearl heart drop while tour of Bosworth Battlefield Visitor Centre near Sutton Cheney on Thursday, 27 June 1985.
+The princess wore the faux pearl heart drop while tour of Bosworth Battlefield Visitor Centre near Sutton Cheney on Thursday, 27 June 1985.

 The Queen's pearl drop earrings

-During the Princess's official 1983 visit to Australia, the Queen loaned a pair of pearl drop earrings which had been made by Garrard.
+During the princess's official 1983 visit to Australia, the Queen loaned a pair of pearl drop earrings which had been made by Garrard.
 The earrings which are set in a modern gold setting were made from stones from the Queen's collection.
 The earrings were loaned frequently by the Queen to Diana.

 Pearl and diamond button earrings

-The Princess wore pair of large pearl and diamond button earrings which were similar to a pair of earrings favored by the Queen.
-The earrings were worn regularly during 1993 notably while the Princess attended a dance spectacular in London and while going to Mozart's 'The Magic Flute'.
+The princess wore pair of large pearl and diamond button earrings which were similar to a pair of earrings favoured by the Queen.
+The earrings were worn regularly during 1993 notably while the princess attended a dance spectacular in London and while attending a performance of Mozart's 'The Magic Flute'.
 The round pearl with round diamond underneath are likely faux as they are both too identical to each other.
 It is near impossible to find identical pearls, especially ones of such large size.